rchanpra/blackjack/README.md

 - As a user, I want to be able to have a deck of 52 unique cards.
 - As a user, I want to be able to draw cards from the deck and add them to my hand.
+- As a user, I want to be able to choose to hit, stand, double-down, split, and surrender as my decision.
 - As a user, I want to be able to have a balance that I can deposit and withdraw from.
 - As a user, I want to be able to bet against a dealer, win/lose/tie, and have payouts.
 - As a user, I want to be able to repeat rounds of blackjack until I am satisfied.